Starkie History, Family Crest & Coats of Arms

 Starkie Settlers in United States in the 20th Century

-- Ellen Starkie, aged 26, who emigrated to America from Manchester, in 1903
+- Ellen Starkie, aged 26, who immigrated to America from Manchester, in 1903

 - Jasper G. Starkie, aged 21, who landed in America from Maryboro, Ireland, in 1908